dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ## 3. RGB Underglow Leds (Optional)

-The RBG LEDs being quite light, and its pad quite small, soldering them can be quite challenging.
+The RBG LEDs are quite light, and their pad is quite small, soldering them can be quite challenging.
-Inspired from the original building guide, it was quite useful and efficient to set all the LED down with some tape so they hold onto the board well enough, with the pad properly aligned.
+Inspired by the original building guide, it was quite useful and efficient to set all the LED down with some tape so they hold onto the board well enough, with the pad properly aligned.
 To be able to do all the soldering in one go, cutting a slim piece of tape so that all the 4 pads are exposed was quite useful.
 Regarding the soldering itself, with a standard soldering tip, first putting the tin on the pad and the board, then quickly touching it with the soldering iron was enough.
 This was even better than I expected as I had a bad experience soldering really small components back when I used a really old and thick tip iron.